Rangers buy out star goaltender Henrik Lundqvist’s contract

 Lundqvist owns almost every record for goalies in Rangers history, including victories, shutouts (64), playoff wins and games played.
 He also has excelled under pressure.
 Lundqvist set an NHL record by winning six consecutive Game 7s, a streak that was broken by the Tampa Bay Lightning in the 2015 Eastern Conference final.
 He set an Olympic record for longest shutout streak (172:34) between the 2006 and 2010 Games.

-Lundqvist, who plays guitar and has been known to play charity events with tennis legend John McEnroe, was a finalist for the NHL Player Foundation Award in 2014-15 for his work with the Garden of Dreams Foundation in New York.
+Lundqvist, who plays guitar and has been known to play charity events with tennis great John McEnroe, was a finalist for the NHL Player Foundation Award in 2014-15 for his work with the Garden of Dreams Foundation in New York.
 His Henrik Lundqvist Foundation strives to create positive change in the lives of children and adults throughout the world through education and health services.